nonfx/terrarium/src/pkg/metadata/modulelist/readme.md

-# Farm Module List File Format
+# Module List File Format

-Module list can be used to provide Terraform modules to be loaded by CLI `harvest` commands.
+The Module List File Format is used to specify Terraform modules for the `harvest` CLI commands.
+This format allows for more efficient module management and initialization.

 ## Overview